Panzer0/IAESTE-Project/README.md

 **IMPORTANT NOTE**: After you finish Test1, redo the steps 2 and 3 on Test2 and Test3.

 Once you play the scene, you will be placed inside a virtual room.

-You will navigate through the different parts of the test using the red sphere in front of you.
-To do that, you will use your controller to point the laser beam at the sphere.
+In order to cycle through mesh objects, use your controller to point the laser beam at the red sphere.
 Once the beam light turns white, you can click on the grip button.

+In order to cycle through point cloud objects, perform the "Confirm" gesture while pointing at the blue segment of the totem.
+In order to learn the controls, follow the steps of the tutorial displayed on the right wall.

 ![](Images/oculus-vr-controllers.png)